Adolph J. Lewandowski

 Adolph J. Lewandowski (May 30, 1905 – November 18, 1961) was an American football and basketball player and coach.
-He served as the head football coach at the University of Nebraska–Lincoln from 1943 to 1944, compiling a record of 4–12.
-Lewandowski was the head basketball coach at the University of Montana from 1932 to 1937 and at Nebraska from 1940 to 1945, amassing a career college basketball record of 81–125.
-He was also the head baseball coach at Nebraska for one season in 1942, tallying a mark of 3–1.
+He lettered in football, basketball, baseball, and tennis at the University of Nebraska–Lincoln.
+He began his coaching career in 1931 as an assistant football coach at the University of Montana.
+Lewandowski was the head basketball coach at Montana from 1932 to 1937 and at Nebraska from 1940 to 1945, amassing a career college basketball record of 81–125.
+He was also the head baseball coach at Nebraska for one season in 1942, tallying a mark of 3–1, and head coach of the Nebraska Cornhuskers football team from 1943 to 1944, compiling a record of 4–12.
+He was appointed Nebraska's acting athletic director in 1943 and was named to the position on a permanent basis in 1946.
+He stepped down as AD in 1947 to focus on his duties as business manager for the athletic department.

-In 1961, he died of a heart ailment at the age of 56.
+He died in 1961 of a heart ailment at the age of 56.